angeli-amascual/angeli-amascual.github.io/essays/frameworks-csexplore.md

 <img class="ui medium rounded image" src="../images/flutter-logo-sharing.png">

-[Flutter](https://flutter.dev/) was created by Google.
-It is used to create mobile, web, and desktop applications.
+[Flutter](https://flutter.dev/) was created by Google to make mobile, web, and desktop applications.
+Instead of JavaScript, it uses the Dart programming language.
 Flutter features fast development which allows for sub-second reload times.
 It also has a flexible and expressive UI that allows for full customization.
 Organizations like Google, New York Times, and BMW have built apps using Flutter.
-Instead of JavaScript, it uses the Dart programming language.

 GitHub Stats:
 * Starred by 92.8k